isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 At the same time, all hooks pertaining to the packet-sending operation will be called, even though the message never reaches its destination.

-Note that the issue described in this section is not observed when the raw sockets are in use, because, in this case, the DHCP server builds all the layers of the outgoing message on its own and does not use ARP.
+Note that the issue described in this section is not observed when raw sockets are in use, because, in this case, the DHCP server builds all the layers of the outgoing message on its own and does not use ARP.
-Instead, it inserts the value carried in the "chaddr" field of the DHCPINFORM message into the link layer.
+Instead, it inserts the value carried in the ``chaddr`` field of the DHCPINFORM message into the link layer.

-Server administrators willing to support DHCPINFORM messages via relays should not block ARP traffic in their networks or should use raw sockets instead of UDP sockets.
+Server administrators willing to support DHCPINFORM messages via relays should not block ARP traffic in their networks, or should use raw sockets instead of UDP sockets.

 .. _ipv4-subnet-id: